danschlz/danschulz.github.io/books.md

 - Deutsch, _The Beginning of Infinity_
 - Feynman, _The Feynman Lectures on Physics_
 - Gleick, _The Information_
+- Gribbin, _The Time Illusion_
+- Rovelli, _Reality Is Not What It Seems_

 **Politics / Sociology / Foreign Policy** <a name="politics"></a>
 - Hirschman, _Exit, Voice, and Loyalty_